Suite 3, Brockway House, 82-86 Queen St, Southport

 In regard to Hepatitis C, a trained nurse/counsellor is available by phone or appointment on Mondays to answer questions and provide information and counselling.

-For people wanting to be assessed for treatment for Hepatitis C, a referral is required from a GP to either Dr Dorrington, Dr Ostapowicz or Dr Ellison.
+For people wanting to be assessed for treatment for Hepatitis C, a referral is required from a GP to either Dr Dorrington, Dr Ostapowicz or Dr Sheikh.
 For more information on this service and costs involved, phone The Liver Centre.

 Specialist ancilliary services to the Liver Centre include access to dietitian and psychologist.
 These appointments will generally be made through a Care-Plan set up by your local General Practitioner.